coldbox-modules/cffractal/README.md

 #### `DataSerializer`

 The `DataSerializer` nests the processed resource data inside a `data` key and nests the metadata under a `meta` key.
+(These keys can be customized when initializing the object by passing in a `dataKey` and/or a `metaKey` value.)

 ```js
 var model = {